-If you don't need anything fancy and you don't want to spend a fortune, I'd recommend the LG player in number two above.
+If you don't need anything fancy and you don't want to spend a fortune, I'd recommend the Panasonic DVD player in number two above.
 I have a very similar model, and I've been using it happily for years.
 If you need some ideas for rarer British TV shows you might want to watch, check out the British TV Field Guide.
-We released it in December 2018 and it contains brief descriptions of roughly 1700 shows, along with boxes for marking which shows and seasons you've watched.
+This post highlights some of our favourite British TV shows not currently available on streaming services (at time of writing).

 One of the best things about owning a region-free (also known as multi-region) DVD player is that it frees you up to order whichever version of a DVD is cheaper, even if there IS a US-compatible version.
 For many shows, the price difference is significant.

 You can also order from Amazon UK and take advantage of the DVD sales they often have.
 If you're serious about your British TV, you'll save quite a bit of money in the long-run.
 You don't have to be from the UK to create and order on an Amazon UK account.
 They give you the option to convert currency at checkout or have it processed in GBP by your credit card company (be aware that some cards will charge extra for foreign currency transactions).